Volvo S60 Recharge T8 hybrid interior, dashboard & comfort

 Equipment, options & accessories

-Standard features include automatic headlights, a powered tailgate, front and rear parking sensors, heated front seats, a powered driver's seat with lumbar support, a nine-inch touchscreen infotainment system, smartphone connectivity and sat nav, along with R-Design interior and exterior styling enhancements, contoured sports seats with Nappa leather and textile upholstery, 18-inch alloy wheels with a five double-spoke design and a leather sports steering wheel.
+Standard features include automatic headlights, a powered tailgate, front and rear parking sensors, heated front seats, a powered driver's seat with lumbar support, a nine-inch touchscreen infotainment system, plus smartphone connectivity and sat nav.
+Leather-faced seats also feature, plus 19-inch alloy wheels, and a leather steering wheel.

 Infotainment, apps & sat nav